shevdan/OCR_DataBases/README.md

 >>> import OCR_DataBases.imageprocessing.extend_data.convert_csv
 >>> import OCR_DataBases.imageprocessing.text_recognition
 ```
-And basically use the package under the license agreement
+And basically use the package under the license agreement.

 * Alternively, you can do following:
 ```